[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 Always start with the cure process

 The main reason behind screen print cracking or fading usually stems from improper curing methods.
-Depending on the manufacturer, water-based inks usually cure at 320°F.
+Depending on the manufacturer, water-based inks typically cure at 320°F.

-If your heating element isn’t distributing constant, stable and even heat to the print area, it’s going to be hard to produce quality prints that last.
+If your heating element isn’t distributing constant, stable and even heat to the print area, it’s going to be a real challenge to produce quality prints that last.

 Related readings: 7 Easy Ways To Cure Screen Printed T-Shirts Like A Pro

-You could scale it down to a home oven or a heat gun.
-But this will only add to the problem since it’ll cost you more ink, time, and electricity trying to troubleshoot.
+I mean, you could also scale it down to a home oven or a heat gun.
+But trust me when I say that troubleshooting will add more problems and cost you more (ink, time, and electricity) when things go wrong.

 Cure times and temperature

-Some inks have more water present than others, which means longer cure time.
+Some brands will contain more water than others, which means longer cure time.
 In my experience, Green Galaxy inks seem to take a bit more time compared to Permaset’s Supercover inks.

-Water-based inks can be super finicky, and cracking can either come from undercuring or overcuring.
+Water-based inks can be super finicky, and cracking can either come from under-curing or over-curing, both resulting in screen print cracking.

-Undercuring means the ink has not been cured long enough or at the proper temperature.
-To solve this, make sure you actually let the temperature rise to the desired temp and let all the water evaporate out and the ink is fused to the fabric.
-Using a temp gun to monitor the rise will help.
+Under-curing means the ink has not been cured long enough or at the proper temperature.
+To solve this, make sure you actually let the temperature rise to the desired temp and let all the water evaporate out for the ink to fuse with the fabric.
+If you’re not using a heat press with a timer or temperature readout, I suggest investing in a thermometer gun to monitor things.

-On the opposite, overcuring means you’ve hit the ink with too much heat causing it to become too dry.
+On the other hand, over-curing means you’ve hit the ink with too much heat; causing it to become too dry.
 A stretch test will no doubt crack the print.

 Add more layers